varnerlab/CHEME-4800-5800-Labs-AY-2024/week-3/Lab-3d/README.md

 include("runme_best_read.jl")
 ```

-* What is the data type returned by the `betterreadcsvfile` function?
+* What is the data type returned by the `betterreadfile` function?
 * Can you break this function, e.g., by passing a file that doesn't exist or messing around the arguments?
 * What are the `pros` and `cons` of this approach?